gabro8a/STNs/README.md

-Network Analysis of Search Trajectory Networks (STNs)
+# Search Trajectory Networks (STNs)

-Construction and visualisation of STNs for given (single) algorithms
+Construction, visualisationa and metrics of STNs for single algorithms and for agregating two or three algorithms.

-Authors: Gabriela Ochoa, Katherine Malan, Christian Blum
+#### Authors: Gabriela Ochoa, Katherine Malan, Christian Blum
-Date: May 2021

-Requires: R programming language needs to be installed.
-With the following packages: "igraph", "plyr" and "tidyr".
-The scripts automate the installation of these required packages, so you do not need to install them before hand.

-This readme file describes how to use the scripts for creating, ploting and computing metrics for STN models of single algorithms.
+This repository contains a set [R](https://cran.r-project.org/) scripts for constructing, visualising and computing metrics of search trajectory networks (STN) models extracted from running metaheuristics on optimisation problems.
+The scripts use the following R packages: [igraph](https://igraph.org/r/), [plyr](https://cran.r-project.org/web/packages/plyr/index.html) and [tidyr](https://tidyr.tidyverse.org/), whose installation is automated within the provided scripts.

+This readme file is organised into two parts.
+Part 1 cover STNs for single algorithms.
+Part 2 covers the aggregation of the STNs of two or three algorithms into a single merged STN model.

+-------------------------------------------------------------------------------------------------------

+## Part 1:  Single Algorithms

-Three scripts are described:
+Three scripts are used for handling single algorithms:
-    1) create.R      - Creates an STN model of the algorithm and saves it in an Rdata file
+1) create.R:  Creates an STN model of the algorithm and saves it in an Rdata file
-    2) plot-alg.R    - Plots the STN model in the given Rdata file producing a PDF file with the plot
+2) plot-alg.R:     Plots the STN model in the given Rdata file producing a PDF file with the plot
-    3) metrics-alg.R - Computes a set of metrics associated to the STN model producing a .csv file  (to be prepared)
+3) metrics-alg.R:  Computes a set of metrics associated to the STN model producing a .csv file

 These are to be run from the command line, in sequence as described below.

+### create.R

+Creates the STN models of single algorithms from raw data and saves them in an output folder.
 The input raw data is given in a folder, and the script will process all the files in the folder.

--------------------------------------------------------------------------------------------------------
-1) create.R: Creates the STN models of single algorithms from raw data and saves them in an output folder.
       - Requires 3 arguments (and a 4th optional argument):
         1) The name of the folder containing the raw data files.
         2) The number of runs from the input files to be used.
 This should be a number between 1 up to total number of runs within in the raw data files.